 To make the royal icing

 - Whisk 3 egg whites until frothy then gradually beat in 350g (12oz) icing sugar.
-Beat in 1 tbsp lemon juice and 1½ tsp glycerine if using.
+Beat in 1 tablespoon lemon juice and 1½ teaspoon glycerine if using.
 Gradually whisk in the remaining 350g (12oz) icing sugar until the icing stands in soft peaks.

 - Use a little icing to "stick" the cake to a cake board.
 Spread the icing over the top and sides of the cake.
 Smooth the sides and tops so that the cake is evenly covered.
 Now use the flat side of a palette knife to lift the icing into "snowy" peaks over most of the top of the cake, leaving a little area flat at the front.